kuzuH/Mobility-Enterprise-Application/README.md

 # Mobility-Enterprise-Application

-### Note: This repos is still in progress :)

-The main goal of this project is to build the backend of a rental mobility application using Java and Spring Boot.
+The main goal of this project is to build the backend of a rental mobility application using Java and the Framework Spring Boot.
+This is a course project of the Technical University of Munich (Module: Software Engineering for Business Applications).